¨Can we take a direct flight back to reality, or do we have to change planes in Denver.¨

 - Increase routing options between any two destinations.
 The hub and spoke model allows airlines to keep their planes in the air for more extended periods.
 It also affords passengers more extensive flight choices.
 (This is also why airplanes usually do not stay in the airport very long before they take off for another destination).

-- Quickly respond if demand increases or decrease on a given route.
+- Quickly respond if demand increases or decreases on a given route.
 Let’s say that Columbus suddenly gets a significant company, which increases demand for tickets to Columbus.
 With the hub-and-spoke model, airlines can increase the number of flights from several hubs to Columbus to tap into the market from all over the US.

 Disadvantages of the Hub-and-Spoke Model